camunda/camunda-docs-manual/content/reference/rest/history/process-definition/get-finished-process-instance-report.md

 ---

-Retrieves a report about process definition and finished process instances relevant to history cleanup (See
+Retrieves a report about a process definition and finished process instances relevant to history cleanup (see
 <a href="{{< relref "user-guide/process-engine/history.md#history-cleanup" >}}">History cleanup</a>) so that you can tune the history time to live.
-These reports include the count of the finished historic process instances and  cleanable process instances, and basic process definition data - id, key, name and version.
+These reports include the count of the finished historic process instances, cleanable process instances and basic process definition data - id, key, name and version.

 # Method